GSto/digital-garden/notes/eponymous laws.md

 > "People's behavior changes when they are being observed."

+## Hofstadter's Law

+> It always takes longer than you expect, even when you take into account Hofstadter's Law.

 ## "I Am Normal" Paradox

 > "our hypothesis that the world should look to others as it looks to us.
 After all, who wouldn’t make that assumption?"